 In addition to data security and information governance, Courtney’s practice focuses on e-discovery, complex litigation, and environmental counseling and litigation.
 Courtney has experience handling multi-state matters involving agency approvals and environmental matters, including civil enforcement, toxic tort, and property damage claims.
 Courtney’s background and perspective enable her to efficiently handle matters involving large dockets across diverse businesses.

-Courtney serves as Co-Chair of Clark Hill’s BOLD, the firm’s initiative to promote women within the firm, the legal profession, and the business community.
+Courtney serves as Co-Chair of Clark Hill’s BOLD-Dallas, the firm’s initiative to promote women within the firm, the legal profession, and the business community.

 Named Texas Super Lawyers’ Rising Star by Thomson Reuters (2006, 2008-2010)